 *This one is key as it will ensure findings are actionable.

 When usability testing is a story, it will make your tasks visible to the Agile team during the sprint.
-It will also help reporting on your progress during scrum and is a great way to internally socialize usability testing.
+It will also help report on your progress during scrum and is a great way to internally socialize usability testing.

 Include these tasks in a “mini-plan” for the specific test in addition to:

-Creating a “mini-plan” will help you develop the test as well as writing a the final report or findings summary.
+Creating a “mini-plan” will help you develop the test as well as writing a final report or findings summary.
 I especially find it useful to connect each task to a goal, as I can then evaluate if the goals were met and quickly summarize the outcome in debriefing sessions.

 Since usability testing depends on having participants, be sure to find and schedule participants as soon as possible, even if details about the test are still being worked out.
 But where do you start?
 Here are a few ideas: